 Travel Agency Software: Choosing Tools for Booking, Accounting, Marketing, and Tour Building

 For the longest time, people have been planning their vacations by walking into a well-stocked room surrounded by maps and brochures.
 Greeted by an agent offering a cup of coffee, they would begin the discussion about budgets and desired experiences.
-When online travel agencies started slowly but surely replacing traditional shops in 2005, Internet-adept travelers had learned to book their trips on their home PC.
-And now it seems like no one ever visits brick-and-mortar agencies anymore.
-But that’s far from truth.
+When online travel agencies started slowly but surely replacing traditional shops in 2005, Internet-adept travelers had learned to book their trips on their home computers.

 For many travel agents, their work is not synonymous with adventure and exploration

 To see where exactly a travel agency is positioned in the travel distribution flow, check out two handy infographics we created for airline management and hotel distribution.
 Basically, a travel agency is one of the contact points for (usually leisure) travelers that helps them choose and organize a trip.
 This includes hotel and flight bookings, transfers, activities, excursions, etc.